mrezafarahani/MLInterview/README.md

 * Wrapper Methods -- Stepwise Procedures (backward and forward)
 * Embedded Methods -- LASSO, Elastic Net and Ridge Regression

-Here is a good easy read from [DataCamp](https://www.datacamp.com/community/tutorials/feature-selection-python)
+:computer: Here is a good easy read from [DataCamp](https://www.datacamp.com/community/tutorials/feature-selection-python)

-* Note that PCA is a dimensionality reduction method and not a feature selection method.
+:grey_exclamation: Note that PCA is a dimensionality reduction method and not a feature selection method.
 [This datacamp link has whatever you need to know](https://www.datacamp.com/community/tutorials/feature-selection-python)
 ##  4. <a name='Algorithms'></a>Algorithms
 ###  4.1. <a name='Classification'></a>Classification